-Binding East and West, confirming the attention that the National Archaeological Museum dedicates to China: it is scheduled in the Sala degli Affreschi, from Wednesday 11 December (opening: 4 pm) to 10 February, the exhibition “The contemporary for archeology : Chinese artists at MANN ”, promoted by the Zhejiang Art Museum.
+Linking East and West, confirming the attention that the National Archaeological Museum dedicates to China: the exhibition “The contemporary for archeology : Chinese artists at MANN ”, promoted by the Zhejiang Art Museum.

-A non-new incursion by the Museum into the culture of the dragon country: a year has passed, in fact, since the opening of the great exhibition “Mortali Immortali.
-The treasures of Sichuan in ancient China "(December 2018 / March 2020) which presented, for the first time in Europe, 130 artifacts, dating from the Bronze Age (II millennium BC) to the Han period (2nd century AD ); last spring, again, the museum collections were enriched by the sky ladder Cai Guo-Qiang, who set up his personal exhibition following the "explosion" carried out in the Pompeii Amphitheater.
+This is not a new foray by the Museum into the culture of the country of the dragon: in fact, a year has passed since the opening of the great exhibition “Mortali Immortali.
+The treasures of Sichuan in ancient China "(December 2018 / March 2020) which presented, for the first time in Europe, 130 artifacts, dating from the Bronze Age (2nd millennium BC) to the Han era (2nd century AD) ); last spring, again, the museum collections were enriched by the sky ladder Cai Guo-Qiang, who set up his solo exhibition following the “explosion” made in the Pompeii Amphitheater.

-The starting point of the exhibition is the dialogue between East and West, playing on the subjects and on the constituent elements of the works: the six contemporary artists, who exhibit in the first section, carry out their works in paper, with a reference to the historical origin of the work and the manufacture of this material.
+The starting point of the exhibition, the dialogue between East and West, playing on the subjects and constituent elements of the works: the six contemporary artists, who exhibit in the first section, create their works in paper, with a reference to the historical origin of the work. and the manufacture of this material.

-Among the most special creations, presented at the beginning of the exhibition, "There is no Essence-Hercules", a reproduction of the Farnese Hercules signed by Ho Yoon Shin (born in 1975, famous for his sculptures in paper and metal); the revival (strictly paper) of the Michelangelo's figure of the "Night" of the Medici Chapels, as well as the amusing "flip-through", "stretch" and "openable" heads by Li Hongbo; the work "The evolution series" by Qiu Zhijie, which recreates the prints of fossils on a paper surface.
+Among the most particular creations, presented at the beginning of the exhibition, “There is no Essence- Hercules”, a reproduction of the Farnese Hercules signed by Ho Yoon Shin (born in 1975, famous for his paper and metal sculptures); the re-proposal (strictly on paper) of the Michelangelo figure of the "Night" of the Medici Chapels, as well as the amusing "flip-flop", "stretch" and "openable" heads of Li Hongbo; the work “The evolution series” by Qiu Zhijie, which recreates, on a paper surface, the footprints of fossils.

-A substantial appendix dedicated to modern oriental prints closes the exhibition itinerary: recovering ancient techniques of paper processing, the artists "affect over time", using the same support (paper) to tell new visions.
+A large appendix dedicated to modern oriental prints closes the exhibition: by recovering ancient paper processing techniques, the artists “engrave over time” , using the same support (paper) to tell new visions.

-In the last section of the exhibition, landscapes and demons of nature are reproduced with techniques that refer to the past: among the images, “Smoke-like color” by Wang Chao stands out, a winter landscape in which the mountain profiles are undefined (Chinese or European ?
+In the last section of the exhibition, landscapes and demons of nature are re-proposed with techniques that refer to the past: among the images, "Smoke-like color" by Wang Chao stands out, a winter landscape in which the mountain profiles are indefinite (Chinese or European ?
 Ancient or modern?).